ZhaoyuanYin/Healthy-Mortal/iteration2.healthy-mortal.net/public_html/wp-content/plugins/wpdatatables/readme.txt

-=== wpDataTables - Tables & Table Charts ===
+=== wpDataTables - WordPress Tables & Table Charts Plugin ===
 Contributors: wpDataTables
 Author URI: https://tms-outsource.com
 Plugin URI: https://wpdatatables.com/
-Tags: table, table builder, data tables, tables, charts, datatables, simple table, tables from csv, tables from excel, responsive tables, charting, pie charts, mysql tables, table plugin, wp table, WordPress table Plugin, Google Charts, Chartjs, Excel, JSON, XML, PHP array, line chart, donut, bar chart, histogram, area chart, bubble chart, gauge chart, scatter chart, candlestick, waterfall, polar, radar
+Tags: table, table builder, data tables, tables, charts, datatables, simple table, tables from csv, tables from excel, dynamic tables, responsive tables, csv, chart, pie charts, mysql tables, table plugin, wp table, wordpress table plugin, wordpress tables, google charts, chartjs, excel, json, xml, php array, line chart, donut, bar chart, histogram, area chart, bubble chart, gauge chart, scatter chart, candlestick, waterfall, polar, radar
 Requires at least: 4.0
-Tested up to: 5.9.2
+Tested up to: 6.0
 Requires PHP: 5.6
-Stable tag: 2.1.28
+Stable tag: 2.1.32
 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-Create responsive, sortable tables & charts from Excel(.xlsx, .xls or .ods), CSV, JSON & PHP.
-Add tables & charts to posts in minutes with DataTables.
-Best WP table plugin.
+The best WordPress table plugin.
+Create responsive, searchable, sortable tables and charts from Excel (.xlsx, .xls or .ods), CSV, XML, JSON and PHP.

 == Description ==

-wpDataTables is a popular WordPress table plugin used to **quickly create tables & table charts** from Excel, CSV, JSON, PHP and other data sources.
+wpDataTables is a popular WordPress table plugin used to **quickly create tables & table charts** from Excel, CSV, XML, JSON, PHP and other data sources.
 Use our WP table plugin to represent vast amounts of complicated data in concise, user-friendly way using tables or charts.

+The main benefits wpDataTables provides to its users are **saved time** (as it automates displaying data in website and allows to do so without investing time in coding) and **no need to learn coding** (creating a WordPress table like in wpDataTable would require development without it).

+== Amazing WordPress Table Builder ==

-**NEW!**  New table builder is introduced in wpDataTables – [creating simple tables from scratch](https://wpdatatables.com/documentation/creating-new-wpdatatables-with-table-constructor/creating-a-simple-table-with-wpdatatables/).
-These tables can be anything but simple, though, as you can now merge cells, style each cell differently, add star ratings to cells, and so much more.
+New table builder is introduced in wpDataTables – [Creating simple WordPress tables from scratch](https://wpdatatables.com/documentation/creating-new-wpdatatables-with-table-constructor/creating-a-simple-table-with-wpdatatables/).
+These tables can be anything but simple, though, as you can now merge cells, style each cell differently, add star ratings to cells, media and so much more.

 Here is the list of the new functionality in those simple tables: